-- Keep the home as warm as possible even if you are out.
+- Keep your home as warm as possible even if you are out;

-- Leave the trap door to roofspace open to let warm air flow in during extreme weather conditions when there is the chance that un-lagged water tanks and pipes could freeze.
+- Leave the trap door to the roof space open to let warm air flow in during extreme weather conditions when there is the chance that un-lagged water tanks and pipes could freeze;

 - Have contact details for a plumber.